camerondurham/cs350-docker/README.md

 work=~/projects/cs350/xv6-public-master/
 ```

-2. Run the `run.sh` script will check if you've built an image yet, then either
+2. Run the `run.sh` script.
+If this is your first time starting, this will
-build and start or just start the container:
+pull the Docker image.
+This image will be cached until there's a new image
+available or you manually remove it.

 ```shell
 ./run.sh start